 In order to evaluate performance, the learners will create an assessment composed of at least ten assessment items reflecting the rigor of CCSS and the format of PARCC.
-The assessment will measure the intellectual skills of the learners as it requires them to perform certain cognitive activities such as the ability to identify and distinguish between various types of tasks and item types and to apply complex combinations of simple rules to perform the task of creating assessment items.
+The assessment will measure the intellectual skill of the learners as it requires them to perform certain cognitive activities such as identifying and distinguishing between various types of tasks and item types and applying complex combinations of simple rules to perform the task of creating assessment items.

-As part of the assessment, the learners will create new assessment items and/or revise already existing assessment items according to a specific set of criteria on the Assessment Evaluation Rubric-English/Language Arts (see Figure 11) and/or the Assessment Evaluation Rubric- Mathematics (see Figure 12) to ensure proper rigor and formatting.
+As part of the assessment, the learners will create new assessment items and/or revise already existing assessment items according to a specific set of criteria on the Assessment Evaluation Rubric-English/Language Arts (see Figure 11) and/or the Assessment Evaluation Rubric-Mathematics (see Figure 12) to ensure proper rigor and formatting.